fredaitkin/musiclaravel/readme.md

 Create a mysql database.

 Copy env.example to .env
+Run php artisan key:generate to populate the APP_KEY in the .env file.
 Set DB credentials and other credentials in the .env file.

 In order to run the Words command, external Word databases will need to be imported: